 If you have been arrested on suspicion of committing a crime, you may face state and federal charges at the same time.
 In some situations, it is possible to be charged with a federal crime for something that is not considered a crime in the state.
 This is a common occurrence for drug crimes in states that have legalized certain activities related to marijuana.
 An act that is illegal according to federal law, but not state law, is still a punishable offense.

 An Attorney Can Take Legal Action on Your Behalf

 Defense attorneys are a great advantage in many ways, but one of the most important elements is the fact that they are able to take certain actions that you may not.
 For example, citizens may not be able to retrieve the record of a police report in order to review the evidence brought against them in a case.
 As a legal professional, a lawyer may have a much easier time securing vital documents and taking legal actions that would be difficult for a citizen to perform.

 An attorney with a reputation in the courts and in the community is a huge advantage.
 Lawyers who have many case successes and are known for their legal abilities may use this experience to the advantage of their clients.
 Not only can this offer you a stronger defense in court, but it can also be an advantage in negotiations and when seeking the opinion of experts.
 A reputation in the legal field can go a long way for your defense in court.

 There is a good reason why every citizen has the right to an attorney.
 Without a skilled legal professional defending your rights, a simple case can turn into a nightmare.
-At the Law Office of Peacock & Le Beau, our board-certified criminal law specialists have worked together for over 25 years and received several professional accolades for their legal excellence.
+At the Law Office of Peacock & Le Beau, our attorneys have worked together for over 25 years and received several professional accolades for their legal excellence.